DanielBMarkham/Info-Ops/manuscript/chapter20.md

 But wait!
 That's a System Abstract Supplemental!
 I thought we were working with Master Models?

-Who cares?It doesn't matter.
+Who cares?
+It doesn't matter.
 The real Analysis Model exists in our heads.
 Just after two days it's got stuff all over the place, as it should.
 We're not filling out forms, we're driving towards tests.
 We need this System Abstract Supplemental to talk to Pete about testing tomorrow, so in it goes.

 When you're developing single/small team solutions, there's no right or wrong written model.
 Stuff goes all over the place.
 That's one of the reasons we have cleaning up mentioned as its own activity.
 We could have stuck it in the Master Supplemental Model, even though technically it's not worded appropriately for that level.
 Doesn't matter as long as we're driving towards tests.